pypa/pip/docs/html/development/architecture/command-line-interface.rst

 ``Command`` as well as ``SessionCommandMixin`` inherit: ``CommandContextMixIn``, in charge of the command's context.

-In the following command tree we can see the hierarchy defined for the different pip's commands, where each command is defined under the base class it inherits from:
+In the following command tree we can see the hierarchy defined for the different pip commands, where each command is defined under the base class it inherits from:

 | ``Command``